 Rectal Bleeding / Positive FOBT

-From April – August 2022, the Department will contact patients waiting for an outpatient clinic appointment via SMS, with a link to an electronic form.
-This forms part of a routine audit to ensure patient details are up to date.
+The Department will periodically contact patients waiting for an outpatient clinic appointment via SMS, with a link to an electronic form.
+This is part of routine waitlist auditing to ensure patient details are up to date.
 If you receive this SMS, please update your details.

 Availability